greenbone/docs/src/architecture.rst

 * Greenbone Security Assistant (GSA) with the Greenbone Security Assistant Daemon (gsad)

-The GVM framework is released under Open Source licenses as the :term:`Greenbone Source Edition (GSE)<GSE>`.
-By using it, Linux distributions can create and provide GVM in the form of installation packages.
+The Greenbone Community Edition is released under Open Source licenses.
+By using it, Linux distributions can create and provide the software components in the form of installation packages.

 Greenbone Vulnerability Manager Daemon (gvmd)
 ---------------------------------------------